meditationtime/outlines/README.md

 - Social Media app

 ## Todo
 This project is still in its earliest form, everything still has to begin.
 I do believe the idea is strong enough to give it the momentum to reach a global community and be able to improve the lives of millions.
-Please do feel free to pro-actively get in touch if this resonates..
+Please do feel free to get in touch if this resonates..

 ## github 101
 If you don't know github (you're looking at it), it's a free online content repository where people can collaborate both in simple and very advanced ways, powering thousands of interesting projects.
 Anyone can contribute and all changes are reversible (the very nature of version control).